PhD Programmes in Management Science

 You will have a member of staff appointed as a supervisor to guide your research study, and where it is helpful two supervisors may be appointed.
 Part-time students working a significant distance from Lancaster may additionally have a local research adviser.
 On arrival we will assign you a study room and computer, and as you progress through the programme you will be funded to attend appropriate conferences and workshops, both national and international.
 For more information on potential research topics and supervisors within this department, please visit our search for a supervisor page.

 "The investment in my PhD was well worth it, and every time I open the LUMS homepage and see how high the University climbs in all the rankings, I am reminded of my wonderful time spent there. "

 James Langabeer, PhD Management Science 2009

-The PhD in Management Science includes two PhD pathways known as Business and Management and NATCOR, and we also have integrated PhD, MPhil and MRes opportunities.
-You will study a range of modules and participate in a series of skill seminars which are not compulsory but highly recommended.
-For more information, please refer to the tabs below or the PhD Management Science handbook.
+The PhD in Management Science includes two PhD pathways known as Business and Management and NATCOR.
+We also have Integrated PhD (1+3), MPhil and MRes opportunities.
+For details, please refer to the tabs below.

 Below is an overview of the modules you will study throughout your first year on the PhD in Management Science.
 Please note, you will follow this pathway if your research lies in Operations Management and Information Systems.